aisingapore/TagUI/README.md

 The automation flow can be triggered from scheduling, command line, URL, REST API, email etc. Everything happens headlessly in the background without seeing any web browser, so that you can continue using the computer or server uninterrupted.
 Running on a visible web browser is also supported, using Chrome or Firefox browser (see chrome or firefox option below).
 API calls can be made with a single line to integrate with other applications.

 If you know JavaScript and want to be more expressive, you can even use JavaScript directly in the flow.
 If not, you will still enjoy friendly but powerful features such as repositories to store your reusable objects, flexible datatables for batch automation, and a Chrome extension which creates automation flows by recording your actions.
 For rapid prototyping, there's also an interactive live mode for trying out TagUI steps or JavaScript code in real-time.
-TagUI has built-in integration with Chrome / headless Chrome through direct websocket connection, which also works in live mode.
+TagUI has built-in integration with Chrome / headless Chrome directly, which also works in live mode.

-In addition to these features, there is automatic waiting for web elements to appear + error-checking + nesting of CasperJS code blocks.
+There is automatic waiting for web elements to appear + error-checking + nesting of JavaScript code blocks.
 Not forgetting the ability to run automation flows hosted online or auto-uploading run results online for sharing.
 TagUI also supports visual automation of website and desktop through built-in integration with Sikuli.
 Instead of using element identifiers, images can be used to identify user interface elements to interact with.

 # Set Up
 TagUI is in v1.8 and runs on macOS, Linux, Windows ([link to release notes](https://github.com/tebelorg/TagUI/releases))